HRIS Systems Explained: Types, Key Modules & ROI (2025)

 The Benefits of a Cloud HRIS

 A cloud HRIS is hosted online by a vendor, rather than on a company’s own servers.
 The benefits are so significant that cloud solutions have become the standard.
-In fact, a recent report showed that 98% of organizations were considering cloud hris systems over on premise options.
 Key advantages include:

 • Accessibility: Access the system from anywhere with an internet connection.